Accelo/docs/source/includes/endpoints/_companies.md

 #### Handling The Response

-The response will be an array of status objects with its default fields and any additional fields requested via `_fields`.
+The response will be an array of status objects with their default fields and any additional fields requested via `_fields`.